Carrion-lab/bacLIFE/README.md

 ```
 Rscript src/rename_genomes.R data/ names_equivalence.txt
 ```
-This script changes the name of the input genome files by replacing the strain name into a barcode to avoid MicroLife crashes \
+This script changes the name of the input genome files by replacing the strain name into a barcode to avoid microLife crashes \
 I.e Pseudomonas_fluorescens_FDAARGOS-1088.fna --> Pseudomonas_fluorescens_X0001.fna \
 The file "names_equivalence.txt" contains the correspondent name matching.

 ### Executing Snakemake
-MicroLife is written using the Snakemake workflow manager and it can be executed using the following command from the main directory
+microLife is written using the Snakemake workflow manager and it can be executed using the following command from the main directory

 ```
 snakemake -j 24